morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Average:

-- Thermal characteristics are average as the adapter will become warm to the touch if running iperf3 for 5 minutes.
-There are no slits or holes to help with heating during heavy use.
-This test conducted with an ambient air tempurature of 72F so I would not recommend this adapter if it will operate in higher temperatures at high throughput.
+- Thermal characteristics are average as the adapter will become warm to the touch if running iperf3 for an extended period of time.
+There are no slits or holes to help with heat during heavy use.
+This test was conducted with an ambient air tempurature of 72F so I would not recommend this adapter if it will operate in higher temperatures at high throughput.
 This should not be a problem for most use cases as my testing in this regard is torture.
-I would prefer to see slits of small holes to allow for some airflow.
+I would prefer to see slits or small holes to allow for some airflow.

 Bad: